shinyearth-sci/shinyearth-sci/README.md

 - 💬 Ask me about climate change and how to help stop it.
 - 🌱 I’m currently learning to be a little more professional in my coding!
-- 🔭 I’m currently working on monitoring and understanding the changing planet using Earth Observations.
+- 🔭 I’m working on monitoring and understanding the changing planet using Earth Observations.
 <!--
 **shinyearth-sci/shinyearth-sci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.